DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 > along step by step or study the existing files and run the commands.

-## Step 1: Redpanda - a Kafka-compatible broker
+## Redpanda - a Kafka-compatible broker

 Before we can produce or consume messages, we need a message broker - a service that receives messages from producers, stores them, and delivers